-For example, here are just some of the different types of sales page templates from a popular theme for marketers called OptimizePress …
+For example, below are just some of the various sales page templates used in a popular WordPress theme for marketers called OptimizePress …

-In its most basic form, “pages” should be used for publishing ”non-blog” type information and “posts” for telling people about your business.
-In fact, if you were to remove all “post” type content from your web site, you should end up with something that resembles very closely a typical “non-blog” website structure (i.e. a site comprising of the regular web pages found in most business websites.)
+In its simplest form, Use “pages” for publishing ”non-blogging” content and “posts” for telling people about your business.
+In fact, if you deleted all blog posts from your site, you should end up with something that would look very similar to a typical “non-blog” website structure (i.e. a site comprising only of the standard web pages found in most business websites.)

-Another way to understand the main differences between WordPress posts vs pages is to look at what pages are not:
+Another way to understand the main differences between WP pages and posts is to look at what WordPress pages are not:

 - Pages are not posts.
-Pages are not processed by the WordPress Loop, which is PHP code used by WordPress to display posts and to cycle post data (like time, category, etc.) through the main page of your blog.
-Note, however, that some defaults can be changed using certain plugins or customizations.
+Pages are not processed by the WordPress Loop, which is PHP code used by WordPress to display posts and to cycle post data (like time, category, etc.) through your blog’s main page.
+Note, however, that you can change this by using certain plugins or customizations.

-- Pages cannot be associated with categories and cannot be assigned tags.
-This means that pages can only be organized according to a hierarchy where you specify and assign parent pages and child pages, not from referencing tags or categories.
+- Pages cannot be associated with post categories and cannot be assigned tags.
+This means that pages can only be organized according to a hierarchy where you specify and arrange the order of parent pages and child pages, not by referencing tags or categories.

-- Pages are not files.
-Unlike traditional websites that are built from a collection of static pages saved as separate files within your web server, pages are created, managed and stored in your WP CMS database (just like Posts).
+- Pages are not static files.
+Unlike traditional websites that are built from a collection of static pages saved as individual files in your server, pages are created, managed and stored in tables inside a CMS (just like Posts).

-- Pages are not included in your site’s RSS feed.
-Earlier, we explained that posts automatically show up in your RSS feed section.
+- Pages are not included in your site’s feed.
+Earlier, we explained that posts automatically appear in your WordPress RSS feed section.
 Pages do not.
-Note: there are WordPress plugins available that can add your pages to your site’s RSS feed.
+Note: there are plugins available that will display pages in your site’s RSS feed.

-- Pages (or even a specific post) can be set as a fixed “main” page.
-In other tutorials, we explain how to specify a page to display as the main page of your website, and show you how to create a separate page for displaying your latest blog post entries (where your most recent posts will display in a separate blog page).
+- Pages (or even a specific post) can be set as the “home” page.
+In other tutorials, we explain how to specify a page to be the main page of your site, and show you how to create a blog page (where your latest blog posts will display in a blog page).

-Because posts and post content are referenced from many different sections of your WordPress site (e.g. archive pages, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many WordPress SEO experts argue that it is generally better to publish content designed to attract more visitors from search engines using posts rather than pages.
+Because posts and post content can be referenced from different areas of your WordPress site (e.g. archives, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many SEO experts recommend publishing content designed to attract more visitors from search engines using posts instead of pages.

-What Types Of Content Can Be Added To WP Posts Vs Pages?
+What Types Of Content Can You Add To WordPress Pages And Posts?

-With WordPress you can easily add, format and edit the following types of content into both Posts and Pages:
+With WordPress you can easily add and edit the following types of content into both Posts and Pages:

-Add plain, formatted and/or hyperlinked text in a variety of fonts and styles to posts and pages …
+You can add plain, formatted and/or hyperlinked text-based content in a variety of fonts and styles to posts and pages …

 (Add text-based content to WordPress)

-WordPress lets you insert text-based content into posts and pages using either its Visual Editor, or a Text Editor (or both).
+WordPress lets you insert text-based content into posts and pages using either its Visual Content Editor, or an HTML Editor (or both).

-Depending on how you choose to configure your settings and plugins, you can also add “meta” text to posts and pages (e.g. titles, keywords and descriptions that let you specify how you want your posts or pages to appear in search engine results), create custom excerpts, etc.
+Depending on how have configured your settings and plugins, you can also add “meta” text to posts and pages (e.g. titles, keywords and descriptions that let you specify how you want your posts or pages to display in search results), create custom excerpts, etc.

 Add Media-Based Content

-You can add or embed media content into your pages and posts, such as videos, audio files, downloadable files (e.g. PDF documents), images, photos, graphic elements, banners, etc …
+You can add or embed media content into your pages and posts, such as videos, audio files, downloadable content (e.g. PDF documents), images, photos, graphic elements, banners, etc …

-Many of these scripts allow you to control the content that appears on your site remotely.
-This is useful for managing things like site-wide banner ads, subscription forms and time-sensitive content (e.g. pricing), or adding information such as foreign conversion calculators, feeds, etc …
+Many applications allow you to manage the content that appears on your site remotely.
+This is useful for managing things like site-wide banner ads, subscription forms and time-sensitive content (e.g. special pricing), or adding information such as foreign conversion calculators, feeds, etc …

 (Add content to WordPress via scripts and applications)

-To learn more about adding scripts to posts and pages, see this tutorial:
+To learn more about pasting scripts into posts and pages, go here:

 Content can also be added to posts and pages by inserting code directly into your file templates.
-Please note, however, that in order to be able to modify site templates, you will need to have at least a basic understanding of code languages like HTML and PHP.
+Please note, however, that in order to be able to modify file templates, you should have at least a basic understanding of code languages like HTML and PHP.

-As you can see, pages and posts have a significant number of differences, and knowing about these differences can help you choose which type to use when publishing your content about your business.
+As you can see, WordPress posts and pages have a significant number of differences, and knowing about these differences can help you decide when to use one or the other type to publish information about your business.

-Hopefully, this article has given you a better understanding of the differences between Pages and Posts.
+Hopefully, this information has given you a better understanding of the differences between WordPress Pages and Posts.